Clifton NJ Refusal to Submit to a Breath Test Lawyers

 Contact our Wayne NJ Breath Test Refusal Lawyers for a Free Consultation

-At Del Sardo & Montanari, LLC, we take an aggressive, hardworking approach to defending your rights.
-Right now, you need a lawyer with the experience, knowledge and attitude to stand toe-to-toe with prosecutors.
+At The Montanari Law Group, we take an aggressive, hardworking approach to defending your rights.
+Right now, you need a lawyer with the experience, knowledge, and attitude to stand toe-to-toe with prosecutors.
 We do not begin every case by looking for the best plea bargain agreement.
-We challenge everything about the evidence and thoroughly investigate every option to pursue a dismissal or reduction in charges — or a not guilty verdict in court, if a trial becomes necessary.
+We challenge everything about the evidence and thoroughly investigate every option to pursue a dismissal or reduction in charges — or a not guilty verdict in court if a trial becomes necessary.